jmzkChain/jmzk/docs/EvtLink.md

 - Most Convenient: Even if you can’t connect to the Internet, you can complete the transaction.
 Payer / Payee doesn't need to input the amount of money manually.
 Payer and payee will receive notification as soon as the transaction is successful.
 - Compatible: everiPay/everiPass support all Tokens supported by everiToken, not only currency but also tokens and points, even a key to open a door, and you can use it almost everywhere, just with your phone.
 - Fast: The everiToken has achieved high TPS, we think that a transaction can be completed within 1 - 3 seconds considering the situation of equipment and network.
+- Standardization: Different with technologies from wallet side, `EvtLink` is a cross-wallet cross-chain cross-app standard directly made for the whole ecosystem, you can use any apps to create or parse it.

 Based on the above six characteristics, everiPay/everiPass can provide the most secure, most convenient and enjoyable services in face-to-face payments.

 For `everiPay / everiPass`, payee must use a app that supports parsing EvtLink and pushing transactions to `everiToken`.
 It is easy as we provide easy-to-use APIs and code examples for developers.
 It is similar to add AliPay / WeChat support for your store, but even much easier.

-#### Payee Code
+#### Payee QR Code

-`Payee Code` is a static QR Code containing the address of the token receiver.
-It's another way to pay tokens based on everiToken.
-It does not support many features comparing to everiPay, for example, payers must connect to Internet for payment, and payers & payees must input amount of money manually and they won't receive notification when payment is finished automatically.
+`Payee QR Code` does not support many features comparing to everiPay, for example, payers must connect to Internet for payment, and payers & payees must input amount of money manually and they won't receive notification when payment is finished automatically.

 However, payees don't need to use apps that supports this payment method.
 In fact, what payees needed to do is just using a wallet on their phone to check if they received the money from the payer.
 It is suitable for very small stores or persons.

+Using `everiPay` instead of `Payee QR Code` is recommended for anyone who is able to.

-## How do users use everiPay / everiPass
+## How do users use everiPay / everiPass / payee QR Code

 ### For everiPay